I am a Lecturer at the University of Exeter.

 European Sovereign Bond and Stock Market Granger Causality Dynamics - Preparing

 Abstract: We investigate the lead-lag relationship using weekly sovereign (government) bond yield changes and stock returns for seven European countries and how it changed during the period 2008-2018.
-Such lead-lag analysis are evaluated through vector autoregressions (VARs) on weekly data and with a method, based on Markov-switching Granger causality that determines the direction on the Granger causality endogenously.
-We find that there are significant changes in the direction of the Granger causality between stock returns and changes of sovereign bond yields that vary across the countries.
-Additionally, global and specific economic events link to changes in Granger causality.
-Our results indicate that stock returns take a leading role of changes of sovereign bond yields in Germany, France, Spain, Italy and the United Kingdom while changes of sovereign bond yields significantly lead stock returns in Portugal and Greece where these countries had faced very high instability during the European sovereign debt crisis period.
-No significant lead-lag relationship is found between stock and sovereign bond market in some sub-periods for all countries.
+Such lead-lag analysis are evaluated through vector autoregressions (VARs) on weekly data and with a method, based on Markov-switching Granger causality, that determines the direction of the Granger causality endogenously.
+We find that there are significant changes in the direction of the Granger causality between stock returns and changes in sovereign bond yields that vary across the countries.
+Additionally, global and specific economic events are linked to changes in Granger causality.
+Our results indicate that stock returns take a leading role in changes of sovereign bond yields in Germany, France, Spain, Italy and the United Kingdom, while changes of sovereign bond yields significantly lead stock returns in Portugal and Greece, where these countries faced very high instability during the European sovereign debt crisis period.
+No significant lead-lag relationship is found between stock and sovereign bond markets in some sub-periods for all countries.